maxozo/qstar/README.md

 The model is compiled with the Adam optimizer and mean squared error loss function.

-Finally, the model is trained using the training data and the training history is stored in the history variable.
+Finally, the model is trained using the training data, and the training history is stored in the `history` variable.

 ## competition_ration_model_CNN_larger_encoding.py